graphicore/varla-varfo/explorations/calibrate/index.md

 ### Measuring, Workplace Integration, Research and Development

- * An engineers workplace that combines analogue and digital tools into a seamless experience.
+ * An engineer's workplace that combines analogue and digital tools into a seamless experience.
- * A geographers or architect workplace where paper maps and plans from the archive or plotter and digital GIS/digital mapping and CAD-data are scaled accurately and can be easily compared directly.
+ * A geographer's or architect's workplace where paper maps and plans from the archive or plotter and digital GIS/digital mapping and CAD-data are scaled accurately and can be easily compared directly.
  * Drawing / tracing apps for the iPad or other tablets, artists need to